eksperimental-forks/phoenix/guides/contexts.md

 As we've seen, designing with contexts gives you a solid foundation to grow your application from.
 Using discrete, well-defined APIs that expose the intent of your system allows you to write more maintainable applications with reusable code.
 Now that we know how to start extending our context API, lets explore handling relationships within a context.

-## In-context Relationships
+## In-context relationships

 Our basic catalog features are nice, but let's take it up a notch by categorizing products.
-Many ecommerce solutions allow products to be categorized in different ways, such as a product being marked for fashion, power tools, and so on.
+Many e-commerce solutions allow products to be categorized in different ways, such as a product being marked for fashion, power tools, and so on.
 Starting with a one-to-one relationship between product and categories will cause major code changes later if we need to start supporting multiple categories.
 Let's set up a category association that will allow us to start off tracking a single category per product, but easily support more later as we grow our features.

 For now, categories will contain only textual information.
 Our first order of business is to decide where categories live in the application.
 We have our `Catalog` context, which manages the exhibition of our products.
 Product categorization is a natural fit here.
 Phoenix is also smart enough to generate code inside an existing context, which makes adding new resources to a context a breeze.
 Run the following command at your project root:

+[COMMENT]: # (It is kind of weird that we say "Run the folling command..." and a blockquote comes)

 > Sometimes it may be tricky to determine if two resources belong to the same context or not.
 In those cases, prefer distinct contexts per resource and refactor later if necessary.
-Otherwise you can easily end-up with large contexts of loosely related entities.
-Also keep in mind that the fact two resources are related does not necessarily mean they belong to the same context, otherwise you would quickly end-up with one large context, as the majority of resources in an application are connected to each other.
+Otherwise you can easily end up with large contexts of loosely related entities.
+Also keep in mind that the fact two resources are related does not necessarily mean they belong to the same context, otherwise you would quickly end up with one large context, as the majority of resources in an application are connected to each other.
 To sum it up: if you are unsure, you should prefer explicit modules (contexts) between resources.

 ```console
 $ mix phx.gen.context Catalog Category categories \